-Download and print patches-for-printing-on-us-letter-paper.pdf
+Download and print patches-for-printing-on-A4-paper.pdf (for A4 size paper)

 Patch code T is often used as a separator page between different documents when scanning.

 Patch Codes are wide/narrow 1D barcodes (as are Code 39 barcodes, for example).